krassykrastev/FileStarter/README.md

 - Support for up to 4 files or applications
 - Vacation mode (temporarily disable auto-start using date range)
 - System tray integration with quick controls
-- Desktop notifications for launches and issues
 - Prevents launching duplicate instances
 - Built-in retry mechanism and launch verification
 - Startup health check for missing custom files
+- Start VPN first -> starts VPN first and only when it's connected then starts the selected file(s).

 ---